L3P3/lui/README.md

 ## Getting started

 Just download a demo file above and modify it as you like!
+Also look into the app files in the `test` directory.

 When you are developing your app, use `lui.dev.js` instead to get fancy error detection enabled.